Geneille/Citibike_Bikesharing/README.md

 ## Overview

 Bike sharing have been a growing means of commute for many people in and around major cities.
 Bike sharing not only offer a quick and easy means of transport for users, but its popularity has been growing owing to its positive impact on the environment and its potential profit for investors.
-The main aim of this report was to analyze a set of data and create visualization to create a story in an effort to convince potential investors that a bike-sharing program can be feasible for the city of Des Moines.
+The main aim of this report was to analyze a set of data and create visualization in an effort to convince potential investors that a bike-sharing program can be feasible for the city of Des Moines.

 ## Analysis